 Two things will happen here.
-You will save on monthly expenses, and you and your family will be forced to ration your internet usage each month.
+You’ll save on monthly expenses, and you and your family will be forced to ration your internet usage each month.
 Maybe then you only have enough allowance to watch one TV series for the month, not 10.

-And to our American readers, I’m aware that you have unlimited cellular data plans, so you don’t get off that easily.
+And to our American readers, I’m aware that you have unlimited cellular data plans, so you don’t get off that quickly.
 Make sure to reduce your carrier data allowance as well.

 Challenge yourself to get by on a few GBs per month.
-Or if you have the courage, disconnect your internet all together.
+Or if you have the courage, disconnect your internet altogether.

 A new level of self-control

 I’m just as guilty of internet addiction as anyone else.
-The challenge is tempering our usage so we don’t spend all of our time behind a computer.
-We’re already dependant on technology for work, let’s not let it takeover our personal lives as well.
+The challenge is managing our usage, so we don’t spend all of our time behind a computer.
+We’re already dependant on technology for work, let’s not let it take over our personal lives as well.

 So next time you think about getting rid of your TV, think about what you will do once your TV is gone.

-Do you rely heavily on internet for entertainment?
-Leave you thoughts in the comments below.
+Do you rely heavily on the internet for entertainment?
+Leave your thoughts in the comments below.